-Dr. Richard L. Sherman provides numerous restorative dentistry options, including dental implants, bridges, and porcelain dental crowns, to fully restore oral functioning for patients from La Jolla, Del Mar, and nearby areas who have missing or damaged teeth.
-A talented and experienced restorative dentist, Dr. Sherman can solve almost any dental problem, and is able to combine several treatments for a full mouth reconstruction.
-Whether you need treatment for a damaged tooth or for a more complex problem, Dr. Sherman can help.
+Dr. Kelly Terranova, Dr. Michael Saade, and Dr. Hannah Hurley provide numerous restorative dentistry options, including dental implants, bridges, and porcelain dental crowns, to fully restore oral functioning for patients from La Jolla, Del Mar, and nearby areas who have missing or damaged teeth.
+Our talented and experienced restorative dentists can solve almost any dental problem and are able to combine several treatments for a full mouth reconstruction.
+Whether you need treatment for a damaged tooth or for a more complex problem, the doctors at Torrey Pines Dental Arts can help.

 Porcelain Dental Crowns

 Dental crowns are one of the most versatile restorative options.
 A dentist can use a crown to hold together and protect a broken tooth, anchor a dental bridge, cover a dental implant; encase a tooth after root canal therapy; and correct other problems.
-Dr. Sherman provides beautiful porcelain dental crowns for residents of Del Mar and surrounding areas.
+Dr. Terranova, Dr. Saade, and Dr. Hurley provide beautiful porcelain dental crowns for residents of Del Mar and surrounding areas.
 Porcelain crowns look quite natural since they are custom-designed to match the surrounding teeth.

 Porcelain Dental Bridges

 Torrey Pines Dental Arts provides porcelain dental bridges as a less-expensive, non-invasive alternative to dental implants, making them one of the more common solutions for missing teeth.
 Dental bridges are used to anchor an artificial tooth in the gap left by a missing tooth.
 The bridge itself is anchored to dental crowns placed on the natural teeth on either side of the gap.
 Residents of La Jolla, Del Mar, and the greater San Diego area can receive attractive, long-lasting restorations with dental bridges at Torrey Pines Dental Arts.
-Dr. Richard Sherman has years of experience in restorative dentistry and uses premium dental materials.
+Our doctors have years of experience in restorative dentistry and use only premium dental materials.

 Inlays and Onlays

 Inlays and onlays are an alternative to fillings for teeth with significant decay but with otherwise healthy tooth structure.
-Unlike fillings, which are applied and then cured, inlays and onlays are crafted in a dental laboratory of ceramic materials and then applied to the teeth.
+Unlike fillings, when composite resin is applied to a tooth and then cured, inlays and onlays are crafted of ceramic materials and then applied to the teeth.
 Inlays and onlays can strengthen teeth, and onlays have the added benefit of covering the top of the tooth and improving the tooth’s shape.
-Inlays and onlays are placed in two dental visits about two weeks apart, and the result is a stronger tooth with a durable and attractive restoration.
+Inlays and onlays can be made in a single visit, just like our same-day crowns.

 Full and Partial Dentures